 Joseph A. Curtatone was first inaugurated in 2004, becoming at age 37 the second-youngest Mayor in Somerville’s history.
-Now in his seventh term, he is the City’s longest-serving chief executive.
+Now in his eighth term, he is the City’s longest-serving chief executive.
 Curtatone had previously served for eight years as Alderman-at-Large.

 A 1984 graduate of Somerville High School, he earned his B.A. from Boston College in 1990, a J.D. from New England School of Law in 1994, and a Mid-Career Masters in Public Administration from the Harvard Kennedy School in 2011.
 Prior to his election as Mayor, he served as an attorney in private practice and a volunteer assistant football coach at Somerville High School.
 As a member of the Board of Aldermen, Curtatone took the lead on numerous major legislative initiatives, including successful efforts to stem gang violence, eliminate graffiti, prevent drug abuse among teenagers, and promote clean and energy-efficient buildings.

 As Mayor, he has implemented a wide range of reforms and new programs that have earned both him and the City widespread recognition.
 Boston Globe Magazine declared Somerville “the best-run city in Massachusetts.”
 The national Arbor Day Foundation has designated Somerville a “Tree City” for 20 years even though 77% of the city’s surface is impermeable.
 America’s Promise Alliance ranked it among its “100 Best Communities for Youth.”
 An “Initiative on Cities” survey of mayors found Somerville to be one of the 15 most influential cities in the country -- and the only one with a population under 100,000.
 The National Civic League named it an “All-America City” in 2009 and again in 2015.